Robeson County crime report

 Thefts

+Vickie Chavis, of North Cedar Street, Lumberton, reported Monday that someone broke into her car, causing $200 in damage to a window, and stole a $500 purse, a $100 wallet and a spare key, according to a police report.

-Orlando Morales, of Moores, Oklahoma, reported Wednesday that his gold necklace, valued at $1,000, was stolen from his room at Rodeway Inn on Capuano Road in Lumberton, according to a police report.
+Robert Carter, of Warwick Mill Road, Lumberton, reported Saturday that a $150 XBox, a $125 television and a $50 PlayStation were stolen from his home, according to a police report.

-Felicia Skinner, of Clarkton, reported Wednesday that a $169 Samsung tablet, $27.88 tablet case and $140 in cash were stolen from her unlocked car at Shoe Show on North Roberts Avenue in Lumberton, according to a police report.
+Tiffany Gardner, of Terrace Homestead, Florida, reported Sunday that her 2014 red Dodge Charger valued at $30,000 was stolen from a home on Elizabethtown Road in Lumberton, according to a police report.

-Shaina’ee Nalls, of Port St. Lucia, Florida, reported Thursday that her $500 handgun was stolen from her car at a residence on Parkview Drive in Lumberton, according to a police report.
+John-Chris Johnson, of Durham, reported Monday that someone entered his unlocked vehicle at Hardees on West Fifth Street in Lumberton and stole a $125 purse, a $50 wallet, a $300 iPhone and bank and ID cards, according to a police report.

 Vandalism

-John Bryan reported Thursday that someone broke into Tuscana Pizza on Fayetteville Road, causing $350 in damage to the front door glass, according to a police report.

-Dierdre Sinclair, of Arnold Street, Lumberton, reported Thursday that someone broke into her house, causing $300 in damage to a window, according to a police report.
+Hilton Gales, of North Pine Street, Lumberton, reported Monday that someone broke into his car at his residence, causing $200 in damage to a window, according to a police report.

 Break-ins